MaxusTheOne/napari-pitcount-cfim/README.md

 ## License: BSD 3-Clause

 ## About

+For training VGG19 2_2 X Random Forest Classifier. go to [pitcount-ml-training](https://github.com/MaxusTheOne/pitcount-ml-training)

-This is like 10% made.
+This is like 60% made.